shreyas5522/Library-Management-System/README.md

 Feel free to fork the repository and make changes.
 If you have any improvements, submit a pull request.

 ## License
-This project is licensed under the [insert license name here] license.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the GPLv3 license.
+See the [GPLv3 LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for more information.